 …Seeds it must be.”

 And for me as well, after the initial purchase of five boolbs.
-Seeds of the Chinese Trumpet lilies grown here, Regale and Golden Splendor, in addition to Black Dragon seeds from Mr. McGregor’s Daughter were sown in the greenhouse late last winter with good results.
+Seeds of the Chinese Trumpet lilies grown here, Regale and Golden Splendor, in addition to Black Dragon seeds from Barb at Mr. McGregor’s Daughter were sown in the greenhouse late last winter with good results.

 Common Name: regal lily